bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 Set `-dbfrom` to `-db`.
 This retrieves a list of neighbors based on a score (also accessible, see the example code).
 The `score` depends on the database queried.
 The curious can check [this link](http://eutils.ncbi.nlm.nih.gov/entrez/query/static/entrezlinks.html) for an updated list of link names; the link descriptions specify how the scores are calculated.
 For the example, IDs returned using the link name 'protein_protein' (where `dbfrom` = 'db' = 'protein') are based on a score calculated from precomputed BLASTP results.

-'''Note :''' You can also do this for a list of IDs (as each neighbor list per ID is preserved in a LinkSet); in cases where multiple IDs are submitted you should use `correspondence` to ensure that the returned IDs relate to each query ID.
+*Note :* You can also do this for a list of IDs (as each neighbor list per ID is preserved in a LinkSet); in cases where multiple IDs are submitted you should use `correspondence` to ensure that the returned IDs relate to each query ID.
 Also, each ID query may get thousands of neighboring IDs, something to remember when it comes to memory.

 ```perl